phite/BB2490_Project/Project diary.md

 Seminar about how to prepare the poster and the poster session.

-Discuss normalization methods with Olof and receive and related [article](http://www.nature.com/nbt/journal/v32/n9/full/nbt.2931.html) from him.
+Discuss normalization methods with Olof and receive a related [article](http://www.nature.com/nbt/journal/v32/n9/full/nbt.2931.html) from him.

 -------------------------------